dedis/popstellar/docs/protocol.md

                 },

                 "address": {
-                    "description": "Canonical address of the server without a protocol prefix", "type": "string",
+                    "description": "Canonical address of the server with a protocol prefix", "type": "string",
-                    "pattern": "^(?!.*://).*$"
+                    "pattern": "^.*://.*$"
                 },

                 "peers": {